 - 4- hitch pin clips

-- Optional 2- M8 elevator bolts OR
+- Optional 2- M8 elevator bolts (used to attached clevises to your splitter) OR

 - Torque the compression fitting to 20-22 lb-ft.
 This can be accomplished with a crowfoot wrench.